Apr 10. • 12 min read

 Today, I am going to reveal some of those secrets that helped me manage over 100 social media accounts for clients from different industries, time zones, countries and work preferences.

-How to be in charge of numerous social media profiles and not go crazy?
+How to be in charge of numerous social media profiles?

 I kept asking myself this question almost every morning when I was woken up by my clients from the other side of the world, and almost every evening which I spent on exchanging e-mails with those clients.
 I was doing well, but I knew I could do better with my content calendar and social media approval.
 If you work in social media marketing and you are going through something similar (thinking how on earth you haven’t gone crazy yet), you are probably on the brink of collapse.
 Keep on reading to find out how to fix that.

 When it comes to marketing, a strategy can be compared to Voldemort from the Harry Potter saga.
 Why?
 Well… Everyone around knew he existed, a lot of people read about him and almost everyone knew his name, the majority was scared of him, yet not many really faced him in person or actually got to know him well.
 Exactly the same things happen with marketing strategies.
 Horcrux was a thing that could have weakened Voldemort, and lack of a workflow approval process could easily be that Horcrux when you work on a strategy.
 It’s not too late to change that, though (another thing is that if you don’t have a strategy yet, our recent article may come in handy).

 Stage 1: establish the procedures

 You need to take care of a few things first before you start implementing approval workflow externally and internally.
 Simply ask yourself a good set of questions and seek answers from involved sides.

 - Who is in charge of the whole process of creating posts for each and every client?